IssaNasralli/popVAT/generalization_building/README.md

 ![Updated 5-band raster](p4.png)
 This confirms that the updated dataset properly includes the elevation and slope layers in addition to RGB.

-## Raster Information

-The original Massachusetts test image contains only:

-- 3 bands (RGB)

-The updated test image contains:

-- 5 bands:
-  - RGB
-  - DEM
-  - Slope

-This confirms that the updated dataset properly includes the elevation and slope layers in addition to RGB.

 ---

 # 🖼️ Full Inference Workflow